Judge orders $500K bond for Zachary Cruz following trespassing charge at Stoneman Douglas

 Prosecutors asked for a $750,000 bond instead, arguing the latest incident has “terrorized” students and parents at the school.
 They also noted that he admitted to visiting the school two other times since the Feb.
 14 shooting.

 Judge Kim Theresa Mollica set the bond at $500,000, and ordered Cruz to wear an ankle monitor with GPS.
-She also ordered him to stay one mile away from the Stoneman Douglas campus if he is released.
+She also ordered him to stay one mile away from the Stoneman Douglas campus if he is released, along with ordering a mental health evaluation.

 According to the arrest report, Zachary Cruz told deputies he wanted to “reflect on the school shooting and soak it in.”
 Deputies said officials had previously warned him to stay away from the school.